KittyGiraudel/site/_posts/2013-10-17-sass-random.md

 _Note: According to my tests, the min value used in both implementations of `unique-id()` is such that the second character of the returned string is always the same (`8` in base 16, `1` in base 36).
 Thus we may need to strip it too, like this `str-slice(unique-id(), 3)`._

 The second line calls a `toInt()` function, passing it both the string (`$str`) and the base we want to convert the string from (not to).
-This is why I say we're ready for both implementations: we only have to change this `16` to `36` and everything should work like a charm.
+This is why I say we’re ready for both implementations: we only have to change this `16` to `36` and everything should work like a charm.

-Before going to the last line, let's have a look at the `toInt` function:
+Before going to the last line, let’s have a look at the `toInt` function:

 ```scss
 @function toInt($str, $base: 10) {